Wrongful Conception Damages Calculator

 Does the result include child-rearing costs or emotional distress?

-No. Those categories are frequently treated differently by courts and insurers, so this page leaves them outside the direct calculation.
+No. Those categories are often treated differently by courts and insurers, so this page leaves them outside the direct calculation.
 If they may matter in your situation, discuss them with counsel.

 How accurate are these estimates?